-Unlike LDL, no study has suggested a role for transported CER by VLDL and by HDL in insulin resistance.
-However, and as with LDL, C24 CER are the species of ceramides found predominantly in VLDL and HDL from healthy individuals (93).
-Nevertheless, a study showed that mice whose gene encoding the VLDL receptor was invalidated and subjected to a fatty diet exhibited better tolerance to glucose and better sensitivity to insulin than wild mice subjected to the same diet (98), suggesting the possibility that VLDL-CER may play a role in modulating the insulin sensitivity of these animals.
+Unlike LDL, no study has suggested a role for CER transported by VLDL and HDL in insulin resistance.
+However, and as with LDL, C24 CER is the predominant species of ceramides found in VLDL and HDL from healthy individuals (93).
+A study showed that mice whose gene encoding the VLDL receptor was invalidated and who were subjected to a fatty diet exhibited better tolerance to glucose and better sensitivity to insulin than wild mice subjected to the same diet (98), suggesting the possibility that VLDL-CER may play a role in modulating the insulin sensitivity of these animals.

 Deleterious effects of LDL from T2DM patients

 As mentioned above, DM is a chronic condition with inflammatory factors, such as pro-inflammatory cytokines, that play an atherogenic role.
-The investigation of the influence on the expression of matrix metalloproteinases (MMP) or ADAM (a disintegrin and metalloproteinase) genes by LDL from individuals with T2DM showed in monocytic cell line (THP-1) that there was an expression of MMP-1, MMP-9, ADAM28, ADAM17, and ADAM15 genes compared to incubation with healthy LDL (99).
+Investigation of the influence on the expression of matrix metalloproteinases (MMP) or ADAM (a disintegrin and metalloproteinase) genes by LDL from individuals with T2DM showed in a monocytic cell line (THP-1) expression of MMP-1, MMP-9, ADAM28, ADAM17, and ADAM15 genes compared to incubation with healthy LDL (99).
 This result suggests a prolonged inflammatory state in these patients.

-LDL modified by glycation and oxidation also acts on platelet arachidonic acid metabolism (100).
-The LDL isolated from the plasma of T2DM individuals promoted phosphorylation of platelet p38-MAPK and the production of thromboxane B and was rich in malondialdehyde (100), which contributed to platelet aggregation hyperactivation.
+LDL modified by glycation and oxidation also act on platelet arachidonic acid metabolism (100).
+LDL isolated from the plasma of T2DM individuals promoted phosphorylation of platelet p38-MAPK and the production of thromboxane B, and were rich in malondialdehyde (100), which contributed to platelet aggregation hyperactivation.

 Deleterious effects of modified LDL from T2DM patients

-As previously cited, Ox-LDL contributes to DM progression. cAMP-responsive element modulator (CREM) expression is inducible by activation of the cAMP signaling pathway.
+As previously cited, Ox-LDL contribute to DM progression. cAMP-responsive element modulator (CREM) expression is inducible by activating the cAMP signaling pathway.
 The induced transcript encodes a novel repressor, called inducible cAMP early repressor (ICER) (101). β cells in the presence of Ox-LDL increased the abundance of ICER, which compromised the expression of insulin and anti-apoptotic islet 1 brain gene (102), and hindered insulin production and secretion (103).

 The effects of Ox-LDL also extend to the loss of pericytes, an initial characteristic of diabetic retinopathy.
-Human retinal capillary pericytes exposed to Ox-LDL had endoplasmic reticulum (ER) stress resulting in mitochondrial dysfunction, apoptosis, and autophagy (104).
+Human retinal capillary pericytes exposed to Ox-LDL had endoplasmic reticulum (ER) stress, resulting in mitochondrial dysfunction, apoptosis, and autophagy (104).
 ER stress increased in the diabetic human retina and was correlated with the severity of diabetic retinopathy (104).
 It caused dysfunction and was present in the retinas of diabetic patients, again correlating with disease severity (105).
-The formation of oxidized LDL immune complexes exerted more significant toxicity concerning retinal capillary pericytes, decreasing their viability and increased secretion of inflammatory cytokines, and reduced secretion of a critical anti-angiogenic factor, PEDF (105).
-These findings allow the search for new therapies to reduce retinal damage in diabetic patients caused by Ox-LDL.
+The formation of oxidized LDL immune complexes resulted in greater toxicity for retinal capillary pericytes, decreasing their viability and increasing secretion of inflammatory cytokines, and reducing secretion of a critical anti-angiogenic factor, PEDF (105).
+These findings enable the search for new therapies to reduce retinal damage in diabetic patients caused by Ox-LDL.

 Endothelial dysfunction in diabetes by modified LDL

 Endothelial dysfunction is one of the first manifestations of T2DM and cardiovascular disease.
-As mentioned in the previous paragraphs, the exposure of endothelial cells to hyperglycemia is accompanied by its change in secretory action, demonstrated by the overdevelopment of the rough endoplasmic reticulum and Golgi complexes, enrichment of the intermediate filaments, enlargement of inter-endothelial junctions, and increase in the number of plasmalemmal vesicles (82).
-Together, these modifications increase in endothelial cells permeability and favor the subendothelial accumulation of modified LDL (82).
+As mentioned in the previous paragraphs, the exposure of endothelial cells to hyperglycemia is accompanied by modification to their secretory action, demonstrated by the overdevelopment of the rough endoplasmic reticulum and Golgi complexes, enrichment of the intermediate filaments, enlargement of inter-endothelial junctions, and increase in the number of plasmalemmal vesicles (82).
+Together, these modifications increase endothelial cell permeability and favor the subendothelial accumulation of modified LDL (82).
 Markers of endothelial dysfunction are often elevated years before any evidence of microangiopathy becomes evident (106).
 Because of this, endothelial dysfunction has received significant attention in DM.
 Under physiological conditions, there is a balance between contraction and relaxation factors derived from the endothelium, but this can be altered in diabetes, contributing to the progression of vascular damage (106).